raamdev/wp-comment-subscriptions/readme.txt

 * Does not modify Wordpress core tables
 * Easily manage and search among your subscriptions
-* Supports existing subscriptions created via the Subscribe to Comments Reloaded plugin
+* Imports Subscribe to Comments Reloaded plugin options and data
 * Imports Mark Jaquith's Subscribe To Comments (and its clones) data
 * Lets commenters choose to receive only replies to their own comments
 * Messages are fully customizable, no poEdit required (and you can use HTML!)